stuyam/hotwire_native_version_gate/README.md

 # Hotwire Native Version Gate

 Easy version gating for Hotwire Native Apps in Rails.
-Allows you to specify features that you want turned on or off based on Hotwire Native iOS or Android versions.
+Allows you to specify features that you want turned on or off based on whether the request is from iOS, Android, and their app versions.

 ### How it works